-The subject application is for consent to partial mortgage discharge and to convey (sever) 1157.6 square metres of land (Part 2) for a single detached residential lot.
-Part 1 is be retained for continued residential use of the dwelling and Part 3 is to be severed for a single detached residential lot (B29/2021P).
+The subject application is for consent to partial mortgage discharge and to convey (sever) 833 square metres of land (Parts 2 and 6 on sketch), for future construction of a single detached dwelling.
+Part 1 is to be retained for the future construction of a single detached dwelling and part 5 is to be conveyed to the Town of Pelham for road widening purpose.

-A pre-consultation meeting was held with the applicant(s) of the property and staff from the Town and Niagara Region Planning & Development Services on April 1, 2021 to discuss the subject applications.
-In addition to the Consent Sketch, a draft Grading Plan, a Stage 1-2 Archaeological Assessment and a Planning Justification Report were also provided in support of the proposed development.
+A pre-consultation meeting was held with the applicant(s) of the property and staff from the Town and Niagara Region Planning & Development Services on September 2, 2021 to discuss the subject applications.
+In addition to the Consent Sketch, a preliminary Grading Plan, a Stage 1-2 Archaeological Assessment and a Planning Justification Report were also provided in support of the proposed development.

-The subject lands are located on the east side of Pelham Street, between Merritt Road and Bacon Lane and are surrounded by single detached residential dwellings.
+The subject lands are located on the south side of Canboro Road, between Effingham Street and Haist Street and are surrounded by existing residential neighbourhood mostly consist of single detached residential dwellings.